-Discover the best ways to protect your eyes from the elements this winter—wind, glare, and UV exposure—to ensure your comfort today and long-term eye health tomorrow.
+Discover the best ways to protect your eyes from the elements this winter—wind, glare, and ultraviolet radiation exposure—to ensure your comfort today and long-term eye health tomorrow.

 Although we can't see it, we are exposed to UV radiation daily, even in overcast weather—a fact many of us forget when the temperatures start to drop.
 And because snow reflects almost 80 percent of UV radiation, your overall exposure is nearly doubled when skiing, snowboarding, shoveling or playing in the snow.